aptech/docs/docs/CR-rndHyperGeo.rst

 Format
 ----------------
-.. function:: rndHyperGeo(r, c, m, k, n, state)
+.. function:: rndHyperGeo(r, c, m, k, n[, state])

-    :param r: row dimension of the return matrix x
+    :param r: row dimension of the return matrix *x*
-    :type r: Scalar
+    :type r: scalar

-    :param c: column dimension of the return matrix x
+    :param c: column dimension of the return matrix *x*
-    :type c: Scalar
+    :type c: scalar

-    :param m:  ExE conformable with the row and column dimensions of the return matrix, r and c
+    :param m: The size of the population from which draws will be made.
+ExE conformable with the row and column dimensions of the return matrix, *r* and *c*

-    :type m: The size of the population from which draws will be made
+    :type m: matrix

-    :param k:  ExE conformable with row and column dimensions of the return matrix, r, and c
+    :param k: The number of items in the population which possess a specified trait.
+ExE conformable with row and column dimensions of the return matrix, *r*, and *c*
-    :type k: The number of items in the population which possess a specified trait
+    :type k: matrix

-    :param n:  ExE conformable with the dimensions of the return matrix, r and c
+    :param n: The number of items drawn from the population.
+ExE conformable with the dimensions of the return matrix, *r* and *c*
-    :type n: The number of items drawn from the population
+    :type n: matrix

-    :param state:  If -1, GAUSS
+    :param state: Optional argument.

+        **scalar case**

-        computes the starting seed based on the system clock.
+            *state* = starting seed value only.
+If -1, GAUSS computes the starting seed based on the system clock.

+        **opaque vector case**

-        Opaque vector case:state = the state vector returned from a previous call to one of the rndn random number generators
+            *state* = the state vector returned from a previous call to one of the rnd random number functions.

-    :type state: Optional argument - scalar or opaque vector Scalar case:state = starting seed value
+    :type state: scalar or opaque vector

-    :returns: x (*TODO*), The probability of drawing x items which possess a specified trait.
-NxK matrix, Nx1 vector or scalar
+    :returns: x (*NxK matrix, Nx1 vector or scalar*), The probability of drawing *x* items which possess a specified trait.

     :returns: new_state (*Opaque vector*), the updated state